scaleway/terraform-provider-scaleway/docs/resources/cockpit_token.md

 ## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_cockpit_token` resource is created:
+In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the Cockpit token.